 From South Carolina – Her Space Holiday (South Carolina)

 This melancholy tune finds the protagonist thinking of her lover no matter if she’s in South Carolina or California.
 The lyrics suggest neither are fit for the relationship though they continue to try.
 By the end of the dark romantic tune, the protagonist focuses on making their final goodbye perfect so they can move on.

-Related: Move forward with the best songs about moving on.
+Related: best songs about moving on.

 South Dakota Morning – Bee Gees (South Dakota)

 A lesser-known song from their 1973 album Life In a Tin Can, even many diehard Bee Gees fans weren’t aware of this tune until years after the album’s release.
-‘South Dakota Morning’ plays like a ballad, and it features forlorn but beautiful lyrics that leave the listener’s mind turning as the story unfolds.
+‘South Dakota Morning’ plays like a ballad, featuring forlorn but beautiful lyrics that leave the listener’s mind turning as the story unfolds.
 This was a rare style of song for the band, who was most famous for their dance hits.